bspaans/jit-compiler/README.md

 Not an awful lot yet:

-* MOV, MOVQ
+* MOV, MOVQ, MOVSD
 * LEA
 * PUSH and POP
 * PUSHFQ
-* ADD, SUB
+* ADD, SUB, DIV
 * ADDSD, SUBSD, MULSD and DIVSD
 * INC and DEC
 * CMP
-* CVTSI2SS, CVTTSD2SI (convert int to and from float)
+* CVTSI2SD, CVTTSD2SI (convert int to and from float)
-* SETE
+* SETA, SETAE, SETB, SETBE, SETE, SETNE
 * JMP and JMPE
 * CALL and SYSCALL
 * RET

 Immediate values, direct registers, displaced registers and RIP relative addressing are mostly supported, but not every opcode will be able to handle all.
-I'm looking into some code generation to make it easier to add more complete coverage.

 Register allocation is really noddy and works until you run out of registers;
 there is no allocating on the stack or heap yet.